eh1036/BEE2041-empirical-project/README.md

-# Data Sources -
+# Data Sources

-**This is the data from the Boston Marathon Results:** 2023 Boston Marathon results via the SCORE Sports Data Repository — https://data.scorenetwork.org/running/boston_marathon_2023.html -
+**This is the data I used that comes from the Boston Marathon Results:** 2023 Boston Marathon results via the SCORE Sports Data Repository — https://data.scorenetwork.org/running/boston_marathon_2023.html

-**This is the weather data from the day of the 2023 Boston Marathon** Scraped from the Open-Meteo Historical Weather API — https://open-meteo.com
+**This is the weather data I used from the day of the 2023 Boston Marathon** Scraped from the Open-Meteo Historical Weather API — https://open-meteo.com

-# These are the requirements in order to reproduce this assignment:
+#  So you can test or redo this assignment, the different software systems you will need access to includes:

 - Python 3.9+

-- pandas
+- jupyterlab

 - matplotlib